Saturday, September 26, 2009

 I don't know if it is environmental or economic,

-but the tube is shorter than it was before.
+but the toilet paper tube is shorter than it was before.

 Yellowstone Park has gone green and removed the center from the soap.